Anukul-Chandra/Anukul-Chandra/README.md

 ---

 ## 👩‍💻 About Me
-- 🎓 CSE Graduate from Daffodil International University.
+- 🎓 Fresh CSE Graduate.
 - 🔭 Machine Learning Engineer with strong interest in **backend development and FastAPI-based ML systems**.
 - 📚 I'm currently learning AI Engineering, with hands-on work in advanced Machine Learning, Deep Learning, Large Language Models (LLMs), and MLOps for production-level deployment.
 - ⚡ In my free time, I build practical ML and backend projects, enjoy coding, traveling, watching movies, and playing online games.

+ ---

+# Education

+🎓 Bachelor of Science in Computer Science & Engineering

+📍 Daffodil International University

+📅 2022 – 2025

 ---

 ## 🧰 I have technical experience and interest in: